Some random videos and screenshots from things I've done for Igalia

 the surface neighborhoods and a depth aware algorithm to upsample the neighborhoods that contain discontinuities.
 I used my own downsampling method

 to select the most representative pixel of each neighborhood and normals instead of depths to classify the pixels.
 The algorithm seemed to significally

 An analysis of all the experiments I've done step by step and how I've came up with the idea of the final algorithm as well as

 metrics and comparisons can be found in the series of blog posts below.
 Part 6 is a

-That was a demo I started when I joined Igalia.
-The purpose was to train myself in computer graphics.
+That was an OpenGL demo I started when I joined Igalia.
 I've created a

-procedural terrain with a number of cows on it, where the user can set the number of polygons, the size, and of course the number of cows.
+procedural terrain with a number of cows on it, where the user can set the number of polygons, the size, and the number of cows.

 I experimented with graphics concepts like environment mapping, image based lighting, morphing, surface subdivision and more and I